-USB_DEVICE_ID Selects the BCD USB device release number published in the device descriptor. ■ This value must be defined if USB_ENABLE_UPDATE is defined.
-USB MAX POWER Sets the maximum power consumption that the DFU device will report to the USB host in the configuration descriptor.
-Units are milliamps. ■ This value must be defined if USB_ENABLE_UPDATE is defined.
-Specifies whether the DFU device reports to the host that it USB BUS POWERED is self-powered (defined as 0) or bus-powered (defined as 1).
-Specifies whether the target board uses a multiplexer to se-USB_HAS_MUX lect between USB host and device modes.
-Specifies the GPIO peripheral containing the pin which is USB_MUX_PERIPH used to select between USB host and device modes.
-The value is of the form SYSCTL_RCGC2_GPIOx, where GPIOx represents the required GPIO port. ■ This value must be defined if USB HAS MUX is defined.
-Specifies the GPIO port containing the pin which is used to USB_MUX_PORT select between USB host and device modes.
-The value is of the form GPIO_PORTx_BASE, where PORTx represents the required GPIO port. ■ This value must be defined if USB_HAS_MUX is defined.
-Specifies the GPIO pin number used to select between USB USB_MUX_PIN host and device modes.
-Valid values are 0 through 7. ■ This value must be defined if USB_HAS_MUX is defined.
-Specifies the state of the GPIO pin required to select USB USB_MUX_DEVICE device-mode operation.
-Valid values are 0 (low) or 1 (high). ■ This value must be defined if USB_HAS_MUX is defined.
-Specifies whether the target board requires configuration of USB_VBUS_CONFIG the pin used for VBUS.
-This applies to Blizzard class and later devices.
+USB_HAS_MUX Specifies whether the target board uses a multiplexer to select between USB host and device modes.
+USB_MUX_PERIPH Specifies the GPIO peripheral containing the pin which is used to select between USB host and device modes.
+The value is of the form SYSCTL_RCGC2_GPIOx , where GPIOx represents the required GPIO port.
+This value must be defined if USB_HAS_MUX is defined.
+USB_MUX_PORT Specifies the GPIO port containing the pin which is used to select between USB host and device modes.
+The value is of the form GPIO_PORTX_BASE, where PORTX represents the required GPIO port.
+This value must be defined if USB_HAS_MUX is defined.
+USB_MUX_PIN Specifies the GPIO pin number used to select between USB host and device modes.
+Valid values are 0 through 7.
+This value must be defined if USB_HAS_MUX is defined.
+USB_MUX_DEVICE Specifies the state of the GPIO pin required to select USB device-mode operation.
+Valid values are 0 (low) or 1 (high).
+This value must be defined if USB_HAS_MUX is defined.
+USB_VBUS_CONFIG Specifies whether the target board requires configuration of the pin used for VBUS.
+This applies to TM4C123 class and later devices.
+USB_VBUS_PERIPH Specifies the GPIO peripheral containing the pin which is used for VBUS.
+The value is of the form SYSCTL_RCGCGPIO_Rx, where the Rx represends the required GPIO port.
+This applies to TM4C123 class and later devices.
+This value must be defined if USB_VBUS_CONFIG is defined.
+USB_VBUS_PORT Specifies the GPIO port containing the pin which is used for VBUS.
+The value is of the form GPIO_PORTx_BASE, where PORTx represents the required GPIO port.
+This value must be defined if USB_VBUS_CONFIG is defined.